-parseGames: Loop through all the atbat elements and pass each one into parseAtbat.
+parseGames: Loop through all the atbat elements in the xml tree and pass each one into parseAtbat.
 After all the elements have been processed successfully, you should display the specified Data Processing Succeeded dialog to the user.

-parseAtbat: Takes in an atbat argument which should be an xml.etree.ElementTree.Element and create/update the entry for the corresponding pitcher in your dictionary of pitchers.
+parseAtbat: Takes in an atbat argument which should be an xml.etree.ElementTree.Element and creates/updates the entry for the corresponding pitcher in your dictionary of pitchers.
 You will want to consider all the pitches in the atbat and whether or not they are balls and strikes.
 Should be able to ignore invalid pitch speeds.
 HINT: You should not be attempting to calculate the average speed of pitches yet since that can only be done after all atbats are processed.